Accused's Age Is Focus at Guantanamo Tribunal

-Colonel MORRIS DAVIS (Chief Prosecutor, U.S. Department of Defense Office of Military Commissions): A hand grenade come over a wall, and that was where one of our members was injured there.
+MORRIS DAVIS: A hand grenade come over a wall, and that was where one of our members was injured there.
 He died a couple of days later in a hospital.

-Mr. MUNEER AHMAD (Omar Khadr's Lawyer): Right after his 16th birthday, they transferred him to Guantanamo where they treated him as an adult ever since.
+MUNEER AHMAD: Right after his 16th birthday, they transferred him to Guantanamo, where they treated him as an adult ever since.
 He has never been given any age-appropriate treatment whatsoever.
 So far as we can tell, the only acknowledgment that was made of his age was in the context of interrogations, where they used his age and vulnerability against him.

-Dr. PETER W. SINGER (Senior Fellow, Brookings Institution; Author, "Children at War"): Under international law, anyone who's under the age of 18 who is a combatant - basically someone who is fighting in a war - they are a child soldier.
+PETER W: Under international law, anyone who's under the age of 18 who is a combatant - basically someone who is fighting in a war - they are a child soldier.

-Ms. JO BECKER (Advocacy Director, Children's Rights Division, Human Rights Watch): The special court for Sierra Leone does have the authority to try children as young as 15, but it's chosen not to do so.
-And, in fact, all of the defendants that are currently before the court have been charged with the recruitment and use of child soldiers - not the children who might have participated and committed war crimes.
+JO BECKER: The special court for Sierra Leone does have the authority to try children as young as 15, but it's chosen not to do so.
+And in fact, all of the defendants that are currently before the court have been charged with the recruitment and use of child soldiers - not the children who might have participated and committed war crimes.

 NORTHAM: Colonel Davis, the chief prosecutor for the Guantanamo tribunals, denies that the U.S. military is blazing new trails in American law by trying Khadr or any other Guantanamo detainee facing prosecution for war crimes.

-Col. DAVIS: First off, I would disagree of using the term soldiers to describe terrorists.
+DAVIS: First off, I would disagree with using the term soldiers to describe terrorists.
 These were not members of a armed force of a nation.
 These were a group of zealots that joined up with a terrorist organization to use terror as a tactic.

 NORTHAM: Davis says the U.S. has given a nod to Khadr's age by recommending that he not be subjected to the death penalty or life without parole.
 Davis says the U.S. recognizes Khadr's questionable upbringing.

-Col. DAVIS: But that doesn't excuse him for the decisions that he made, and he should be held accountable the same way we hold 15 year olds accountable here when they choose to commit murder.
+DAVIS: But that doesn't excuse him for the decisions that he made, and he should be held accountable the same way we hold 15-year-olds accountable here when they choose to commit murder.

-NORTHAM: The Brookings Institution's Singer says Khadr's case may helped to clarify how the U.S. plans to treat juveniles on the battlefield.
+NORTHAM: The Brookings Institution's Singer says Khadr's case may help to clarify how the U.S. plans to treat juveniles on the battlefield.